 The decentralized nature of cryptocurrency is one of its distinguishing features.
 A distributed network of nodes verifies and records transactions, allowing cryptocurrencies to operate without the oversight of a central party.
-For this to work, each cryptocurrency must have a method of reaching a consensus.
+For this to work, each cryptocurrency must have a method of reaching consensus.
 This is where Byzantine Fault Tolerance enters the picture.
 So what is PBFT in blockchain?
 Let’s find out.

 Practical Byzantine Fault Tolerance Explained